Classification of Enriques surfaces with finite automorphism group in characteristic 2: Construction of vector fields

 The generalized Jacobian for (1) : $u^2 = v + cv^2 + dv^4$,

 The generalized Jacobian for (2) : $ u^2 + u = dv^4$.

-We use the case (1) to construct our Enriques surfaces.
-By the change of coordinates $x = 1/v + c, ~y =u/v^2$, the generalized Jacobian for (1) is birationally isomorphic to
+Let us explain how to use case (1) to construct our Enriques surfaces (case (2) works similarly).
+By the change of coordinates $x = 1/v + c, ~y =u/v^2$, the generalized Jacobian for (1) is birational to

 which is a Weierstrass normal form.
 By Bombieri-Mumford \cite{BM2}, the relative Jacobian of the quasi-elliptic Enriques surface is a rational surface.
-Therefore, this surface is birationally isomorphic to the rational quasi-elliptic surface in the list of Ito \cite[Proposition 5.1]{Ito}.
+Therefore, this surface is birational to a rational quasi-elliptic surface in the list of Ito \cite[Proposition 5.1]{Ito}.

-Starting from Ito's list of rational quasi-elliptic surfaces, we pursue the converse procedure above to construct a candidate of an Enriques surface $X$, and using the candidate, we construct a vector field $D$ on a rational surface $Y$ such that $Y^D$ is birationally isomorphic to the Enriques surface $X$.
-Using this technique, we will construct Enriques surfaces of type $\tilde{E_8}$ in Section \ref{sec4}, of type $\tilde{E_7}+\tilde{A_1}$ in Section \ref{sec6}, of type $\tilde{D_8}$ in Section \ref{sec7} and of type $\tilde{D_4} + \tilde{D_4}$ in Section \ref{sec5}.

-We will concretely show in the next subsection how to construct a vector field on a rational surface to make an Enriques surface of type $\tilde{D_4} + \tilde{D_4}$.
+Starting from Ito's list of rational quasi-elliptic surfaces, we pursue the converse procedure to construct a candidate of an Enriques surface $X$, and using the candidate, we find a vector field $D$ on a rational surface $Y$ such that $Y^D$ is birational to the Enriques surface $X$.
+Using this technique, we will obtain Enriques surfaces of type $\tilde{E_8}$ in Section \ref{sec4}, of type $\tilde{E_7}+\tilde{A_1}^{(1)}$, $\tilde{E_7}+\tilde{A_1}^{(2)}$ in Section \ref{sec6}, and of type $\tilde{D_8}$ in Section \ref{sec7} and of type $\tilde{D_4} + \tilde{D_4}$ in Section \ref{sec5}.
+Of course, finding a suitable vector field $D$ is the hardest part of this construction and in the next subsection, we will give a detailed explanation on how to find a candidate for $D$ in the case of Enriques surfaces of type $\tilde{D_4} + \tilde{D_4}$.

-\subsection{Example: Vector fields for Enriques surfaces of type $\tilde{D_4} + \tilde{D_4}$}
+\subsection{Example: Vector fields for Enriques surfaces of type $\tilde{D}_4 + \tilde{D}_4$}